Arsey/keras-transfer-learning-for-oxford102/README.md

 ## See my application for identifying plants - [Plant Care](https://plants-care.com).
 It works using the code from the model implemented in this repo.

-# Keras pretrained models (VGG16, InceptionV3, Resnet50) + Transfer Learning for predicting classes in the Oxford 102 flower dataset (or any custom dataset)
+# Keras pretrained models (VGG16, InceptionV3, Resnet50, Resnet152) + Transfer Learning for predicting classes in the Oxford 102 flower dataset (or any custom dataset)

 This bootstraps the training of deep convolutional neural networks with [Keras](https://keras.io/) to classify images in the [Oxford 102 category flower dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).

-**Train process is fully automated and the best weights for the model will be saved.**
+**Train process is fully automated and the best weights will be saved.**

 **This code can be used for any dataset, just follow the original files structure in data/sorted directory after running `bootstrap.py`.
 If you want to store your dataset somewhere else, you can do it and run `train.py` with setting a path to dataset with a special parameter `--data_dir==/full/path/to/your/sorted/data`**

+*Notice:* for ResNet152 you should download weights manually [here](https://gist.github.com/flyyufelix/7e2eafb149f72f4d38dd661882c554a6) and put them under the `project_directory/weights`

 ## Overview